Umayrutmaan/compiler-robust-bell-benchmark/README.md

 This benchmark can be used to:

 - study compiler robustness under realistic noise
 - compare transpiler optimization strategies
 - analyze routing-induced fidelity degradation
 - explore correlations between circuit complexity and entanglement loss
 - serve as a lightweight experimental framework for NISQ benchmarking

-It is relevant for:

-- quantum compiler research
-- error mitigation studies
-- hardware-aware circuit optimization
-- advanced quantum computing coursework

 ---